xqpeng/cfeccDNACodes/README.md

    Input parameter:

-           (1)  <list_file> is a file contain the split-aligned SAM filenames of a group of samples.
+           (1)  <list_file> is a file contain the split-aligned sam filenames of a group of samples.

               For example: list_HCC